On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot: Geometry of the critical points

-The main result of this Section is Proposition \ref{Vol} which shows that the critical value of the functions $V^\pm$ defined in the previous section has real part the volume of $M$ and imaginary part the Chern-Simons invariant of $M.$ Our key observation is Lemma \ref{=} and Lemma \ref{==} that the system of critical point equations of $V^\pm$ is equivalent to the system of hyperbolic gluing equations (consisting of an edge equation and a $\frac{p}{q}$ Dehn-filling equation) for a particular ideal triangulation of the figure-$8$ knot complement.
+The goal of this section is to understand the geometric meaning of the critical points and the critical values of the functions $V^\pm$ defined in the previous section.
+The main result is Proposition \ref{Vol} which shows that the critical values of $V^\pm$ have real and imaginary parts the volume of $M$ and modulo $\pi^2\mathbb Z$ the Chern-Simons invariant of $M,$ and the determinants of the Hessian matrices of $V^\pm$ at the critical points give the adjoint twisted Reidemeister torsion of $M.$ The key observation is Lemma \ref{=} and Lemma \ref{==} that the system of critical point equations of $V^\pm$ is equivalent to the system of hyperbolic gluing equations (consisting of an edge equation and a $\frac{p}{q}$ Dehn-surgery equation) for a particular ideal triangulation of the figure-$8$ knot complement.

 According to Thurston's notes \cite{T}, the complement of the figure-$8$ knot has an ideal triangulation as drawn in Figure \ref{figure-8}.
 We let $A$ and $B$ be the shape parameters of the two ideal tetrahedra and let $A'=\frac{1}{1-A},$ $A''=1-\frac{1}{A},$ $B'=\frac{1}{1-B}$ and $B''=1-\frac{1}{B}.$